alinush/6.824-lecture-notes/l03-fault-tolerance.md

 **Q:** What if primary fails while sending state to backup?

  - i.e. backup is mid-way through absorbing new state?

+**Q:** What if primary gets request, sends checkpoint to backup, and just before replying primary fails?

+ - TCP layer will take care of this?
+If client retransmits request, that could be problematic (side effects).
+So hopefully TCP kicks in and notices that no reply came back.
+How?
+Primary was just about to reply, but Remus held the reply in the buffer.
+Backup will have same state so it'll think it has replied and wait for an ACK from the client, which will never come because the client got nothing.
+Thus, backup will retransmit the packets that the primary never had a chance to and finally get the ACK from the client.

 **Q:** Is Plan 1 efficient?